frizzleqq/databricks-bundle-implementation/README.md

 ### Unit-Tests

+```bash
+pytest -v
+```

 Based on whether Databricks Connect is enabled or not the Unit-Tests try to use a Databricks Cluster or start a local Spark session with Delta support.
+* On Databricks the unit-tests currently assume the catalog `unit_tests` exists (not ideal).

 > **Note:** For local Spark Java is required.
 On Windows Spark/Delta requires HADOOP libraries and generally does not run well.

-```bash
-pytest -v
-```

 ## Databricks Connect

+See https://docs.databricks.com/aws/en/dev-tools/vscode-ext/ for enabling Databricks Connect in VS Code.
+Note that unit-tests run on Databricks or on local Spark cluster depending on whether Databricks Connect is available.

 Example `.databrickscfg` configuration for connecting to Serverless Clusters:
 ```